Diving 101: Murex Bangka House Reef

-For many divers, snorkelers and freedivers, staying at a resort that has a good house reef is a major bonus.
-At Murex Bangka in North Sulawesi, we not only have a house reef that is just a step off the beach, but we have an exceptional house reef that is packed with vibrant corals, teeming with fish, and bursting with color.
+For many divers, snorkelers and free divers, staying in a resort with a good house reef is a major bonus.
+At Murex Bangka in North Sulawesi, our reef is just a few steps away from the beach and is packed with vibrant, colorful corals that are teeming with marine life.

-In this Blog, we dive deeper into Murex Bangka’s house reef and explore some of the marine life highlights of this superfluous dive site….
+Want to know more?
+In this Blog, we dive deeper into Murex Bangka’s house reef to explore what makes it such an incredible dive site….

 Just a step off the beach